State of Oregon - Independence,

 Brasfield James W, postmaster

-Brasfield, Smith & Company general merchandise, and
+Brasfield, Smith & Company general merchandise, and warehouse

 Craw G F, agent Wells, Fargo & Co